My Top Tips for Wedding Couples

 'Fashionably late'.
 Arriving a few minutes late is fine, but any more and you will risk unnecessary stress, annoyed guests, or worse: your ceremony being cancelled due to the impact on a following wedding ceremony.
 This can and has happened!
 Ask one of your wedding party to be the time keeper.

 Guests and their cameras/phones.
 Your call , but from experience, my strong advice is to ask family and guests to put their cameras and smartphones away during the ceremony (aka 'Unplugged Wedding') Ask the official to announce it and you won’t feel awkward.
-You guests are there to witness and enjoy your wedding; to be IN THE MOMENT with you.
-Plus my photos of them holding up a smart phone or worse an iPad is not ideal.
-Worse, they can get in the way of important shots.
-You have paid for a professional so...!
+You guests are there to witness and enjoy your wedding; to be IN THE MOMENT with you!

 Photo list: The only list I need is the Family/Group shot list (see below).
-Sending a list of all the shots to your wedding photographer is something that some wedding magazines recommend, but the only time this is useful is if you are using an inexperienced photographer.
+Sending a list of wedding photos to your wedding photographer is something that some wedding magazines recommend, but the only time this is useful is if you are using an inexperienced photographer.
 If I have a list to work to, I could easily miss fleeting magic moments as I will be looking down at the list all day!
 It also affects my flow and creativity.
 I am very experienced at wedding photography and you can trust me to anticipate all the key moments.
 By all means if you have a special photos or two in mind let me know, but preferably not an instagram shot to replicate as that will not be YOUR wedding memory!

 Family/Group Shots - this is the part of the day that can cause unnecessary time away from your guests and irritation if not planned properly.
 Create a list, and don’t go overboard with the number of combinations.
 I will help you compile the list in a logical order and explain how we will make this happen smoothly.